JensJoschi/ball_game/README.md

 The number of human players, AI difficulty (if applicable) and sides are chosen at startup.
 The game is over when the player aborts.

+# How to play
+In the main menu, use arrow keys on Player1 and Player2 to choose between Keyboard, Mouse and AI.
+Hit Return on Options to set further settings, or on Start to begin the game.
+Keys for Keyboard control are W and S for either player.
+An option to change keybindings will be added later.

 # class overview and design decisions

 ![UML overview](/doc/UML.png)